kool-pixel01/DataBase/README.md

 # DataBase
-collection code naot a database wrong commit
+collection code, not a database wrong commit